There are many benefits to using a DIY clay mask for your skin.

 Spread the mask in an even layer across your face and neck using clean hands or a spreader.
 Be sure to avoid the mouth and eye area.

 Allow the mask to sit for around 10 minutes.
 Use any remaining product to massage your hands for a couple of minutes before washing it off with warm water.
 Apply hand cream.

-Rinse your face with abundant warm water until all of the mixture has been washed off.
+Rinse your face with abundant warm water until all the mask has been washed off.

-Your skin should feel instantly more bouncy and moisturised.
+Your skin should feel instantly more bouncy and moisturized.
 This recipe is an excellent one for introducing moisture back into the skin.